 Also, make sure to leave at least 1200 millimeters of space between the island and the busy areas of the kitchen like the stovetop or sink, as well as areas with appliances that need plenty of room to open, like an oven or fridge.

 Remodeling your kitchen or tackling basement finishing are easy when you turn to Northside Construction Services.
 Just give us a call today at (678) 233-2400.
-We serve clients in Lawrenceville, Johns Creek, Cumming and the surrounding GA neighborhoods.
+We serve clients in Evans, Augusta and the surrounding GA neighborhoods.